neha-gupta887/S-02-Mental-Health-Awareness-Campaign-for-First-Year-Students/PROJECT_PLAN.md

 - 👩‍⚕️ Reach out to a Professional Counselor (if needed)

 > Note: AI provides guidance and support only.
 It does not diagnose or replace professional mental health care.
+## 🤖 AI Wellness Companion

+### Purpose
+Provide students with safe, supportive, and personalized wellness guidance using AI.

+### What the AI Can Do
+- Answer mental wellness questions
+- Suggest breathing exercises
+- Recommend journaling
+- Share motivational messages
+- Help students manage stress, anxiety, and study pressure
+- Guide students to campus support resources

+### What the AI Cannot Do
+- Diagnose mental health conditions
+- Prescribe medication
+- Replace a psychologist or counselor
+- Handle emergencies independently

+### Example Interaction

+**User:**
+I'm feeling very stressed because of exams.

+**AI:**
+I'm sorry you're feeling stressed.
+You're not alone, and I'm here to support you.

+Here are a few things that might help:

+- 🫁 Start a 2-minute Breathing Exercise
+- 📝 Write in your Journal
+- 👨‍🎓 Connect with a Senior Buddy

+Remember, asking for help is a sign of strength.

+## 🛟 AI Support Flow

+### Level 1 – Self Help
+If the user feels:
+- 😊 Happy
+- 😐 Okay

+AI suggests:
+- Daily motivation
+- Wellness tips
+- Gratitude practice

+---

+### Level 2 – Mild Stress
+If the user reports stress or anxiety occasionally:

+AI suggests:
+- 🫁 Guided Breathing
+- 📝 Journaling
+- 📚 Study & stress management tips

+---

+### Level 3 – Continued Stress
+If the user reports stress for several consecutive check-ins:

+AI recommends:
+- 👨‍🎓 Connect with a Senior Buddy

+---

+### Level 4 – Ongoing Emotional Difficulty
+If the user continues to report emotional challenges over time or requests additional support:

+AI recommends:
+- 👨‍🏫 Connect with a Mentor

+---

+### Level 5 – Professional Support
+If the user indicates they would like professional help or continues to experience significant distress:

+AI recommends:
+- 👩‍⚕️ Contact a Professional Counselor

+### Disclaimer
+MindBridge provides wellness support and guidance.
+It does not diagnose mental health conditions or replace professional medical care.
+## 🛠️ Tech Stack

+### Frontend
+- React (Vite)
+- Tailwind CSS

+### Backend
+- Firebase

+### Authentication
+- Firebase Authentication

+### Database
+- Cloud Firestore

+### AI
+- Gemini API

+### Deployment
+- Firebase Hosting / Vercel